 Countries that have long been considered to be relatively free and open, such as Poland, are starting to experience crackdowns on personal freedoms and censorship that citizens of the region have not had to deal with for many years.

 These trends are alarming no matter how you look at it, whether you are concerned about privacy, freedom of speech, assembly, or even simply the ability to view and consume the content you want when you want to.

 Poland’s New Internet Censorship Landscape

-These new rulings extend far beyond online censorship and curtail even freedom of speech and assembly, but the barriers and blocks put in place in Poland have the potential to have a chilling effect on its citizens’ ability to obtain outside information, organize, and share news with the rest of the world using free Polish VPNs.
+These new rulings extend far beyond online censorship and curtail even freedom of speech and assembly, but the barriers and blocks put in place in Poland have the potential to have a chilling effect on its citizens’ ability to obtain outside information, organize, and share news with the rest of the world using free VPNs for Poland.

 Poland’s New Conservative Government & How They’re Impacting Internet Censorship in the Country

 The new ruling party in Poland is extremely conservative and has taken the country in a very different direction in recent years, which has led to some concern about what precedent these actions will have for basic freedoms in other Western countries that have been seeing a similar trend in shifts to the right or more populist and nationalistic policies.

 One of the biggest issues with the new surveillance and counter-terrorism legislation is how vague it is.